-Julia is an old soul in the guise of a Golden Retriever puppy.
+Old soul in the guise of a Golden Retriever.

 Born into a Rhineland family of Polish and Belgian heritage, Julia caught a case of lifelong wanderlust and grew up speaking three languages; English, German and French.